-- All sales transactions must be processed through the cash register or POS. - All customers must receive a receipt. - In the event of a register failure, receipts must be provided manually using the "Passenger Receipt Book" (NRPC 3076). - All credit card transactions must be processed using the Credit Card Device.
+- Accurate processing of all food and beverage transactions the provided cash register or POS. - Credit cards are processed through the provided credit card device and/or POS system. - All customers must receive a receipt. - In the event of a register failure, receipts must be provided manually using the "Passenger Receipt Book" (NRPC 3076).

-d) Change Tray for Gratuities
+d) Change Tray